 located around the Vatolakos village south of Chania.
 They produce the line of wines under the name "Nostos" that

 is mostly exported in the US.
 The winemaker is the very knowledgeable and forward-thinking Costis Galanis, seconded by his son Ioannis who is in charge of the vineyards.

 Alexandra Manoussaki and Afsin Molavi are in charge of the commercial operations that are expanding with time.

 The winery deals mostly with Rhone varietals and produces an excellent Rousanne wine, that is very interesting.
 They also produce a very good blend of Syrah-Grenach-Mourvedre (Nostos blend) and several single varietal wines from Grenache and Syrah.
 The blend needs time to evolve and passes sometimes through strong reductive phases but they always come out after 2-3 years.
 However, they need 10+ years to reach their plateau of full maturity and I suspect very few of them are drank at their plateau.

-The blended cuvee Alexandra, is an irresistible forward red, that should be tasted!
+The blended cuvee Alexandra, is an irresistible forward red, accesible young, that should be tasted!

 (f) Ktima Miliaraki (aka Minos wines) is an important producer of wines under the label Minos.
 Under the direction of Nikos Miliarakis

 they now produce some limited production cuvees that are very interesting.

 The white made from 100% Vidiano grape has a very interesting aromatic profile that turns to mineral and is subtle.
 It has also a very good/interesting body.
 The 2009 was tasted recently and was remarkably complex and full bodied.

 The Ktima Miliarakis red made from Kotsifali, Madilari and a bit of Mourverdre can be extraordinary with a burgudian nose (due to kotsifali mostly), a very interesting and balanced body, a few tanins and a good finish.
-This is prominent in the 2015 and I think Miliarakis is the only one to have such a profile from Kotsifali.
+This is prominent in the 2015 and I think Miliarakis is the only one to obtain such a profile from Kotsifali.

 The domaine produces also a dessert wine made from sundried Liatiko grapes that is aromatic and pure, one of the best efforts on the island.